plathon/clean-code-typescript/README.md

 # CLEAN CODE and S.O.L.I.D structure with nodejs and typescript

-SOLID is an Acronym criated by [Michael Feathers](https://twitter.com/mfeathers) to describe the five design patters most discussed these days
+SOLID is an Acronym created by [Michael Feathers](https://twitter.com/mfeathers) to describe the five design patters most discussed these days

 - S: Single-responsibility principle